fabric

 }

 The clock shift is propagated down the call chain to downstream microservices.
-The success of this pattern depends on each of the microservices involved in the transaction using connector.Now(ctx) instead of the standard time.Now() to obtain the current time.
+The success of this pattern depends on each of the microservices involved in the transaction using svc.Now(ctx) instead of the standard time.Now() to obtain the current time.

 Shifting the clock outside the TESTING deployment should be done with extreme caution.
-Unlike the TESTING deployment, tickers are enabled in the LOCAL, LAB and PROD deployments and always executed at the real time.
+Unlike the TESTING deployment, tickers are enabled in the LOCAL, LAB and PROD deployments and are always executed at the real time.

 Note that shifting the clock will not cause any timeouts or deadlines to be triggered.
 It is simply a mechanism of transferring an offset down the call chain.